Connect with us

 🌟 Determine the location.

-on the formality of the feast, you could host it at the bride’s favorite brunch spot or wine bar, open field, hotel, or a studio, it might be the bride’s house or family house.
-Just choose a suitable venue that will spice the event.
+on the formality of the feast, you could host it at the bride’s favorite brunch spot or wine bar, open field, hotel, or studio; it might be the bride’s house or family house.
+Just choose a suitable venue that will spice up the event.
 Make the reservation as soon as the venue is determined.

 🌟 Create invitations.

-Order invitations online, send e-vites, Include important information like the date, venue, time, and where the bride is registered.
+Order invitations online, send e-vites and Include important information like the date, venue, time, and where the bride is registered.
 Is the shower a surprise for the bride-to-be?
-Be sure to clearly state that, to avoid ruining the fun and aim of the shower.
+Be sure to state that clearly to avoid ruining the fun and aim of the shower.

 🌟 Decide on decorations and centerpieces.

 First, consult with the other bridesmaids on your collective budget.
 From there, hire local wedding pros as needed (think florists, bakers, and calligraphers).
-Select a befitting color for the shower, preferably the bride’s color choice or color for the wedding.
+Select a befitting color for the shower, preferably the bride’s color choice, or a color for the wedding.

 🌟 Designate a gift-opening area.